solo-io/dev-portal-starter/README.md

 #### Environment Variables if using an `oidcAuthorizationCode` `ExtAuthPolicy`

 These variables are required if this app is hosted in your mesh, behind a Gloo Platform `RouteTable` that uses an `ExtAuthPolicy` with an `oidcAuthorizationCode` config.
-In this configuration, your authorization server must be configured to use client id + secret authentication, and the `ExtAuthPolicy` will handle sessions with a browser cookie..
+In this configuration, your authorization server must be configured to use client id + secret authentication.
+The `ExtAuthPolicy` in this configuration will handle user sessions with a browser cookie.

 - `VITE_PORTAL_SERVER_URL` - This is the URL for the Gloo Platform Portal REST server.
 The default value is `/v1`.
 If using the example `RouteTable` for this configuration, this should be set to `"/portal-server/v1`
 - `VITE_APPLIED_OIDC_AUTH_CODE_CONFIG` - This must be set to "true" if using the `oidcAuthorizationCode` config.